stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.layout/layoutoptions/get_commentdisplaymode/_index.md

 ## LayoutOptions.get_CommentDisplayMode method

 Gets or sets the way comments are rendered.
-Default value is ShowInBalloons.
+Default value is **ShowInBalloons**.